 My sweet potatoes have decided to boycott marshmallows this Thanksgiving.
 It’s like Occupy Thanksgiving in this house!
 What are the sweet potatoes doing in your house?
-If you need a new recipe full of antioxidant goodness (and without marshmallows), that is also Paleo and Whole30 compliant, read on for a dish you will want to make all year round…
+If you need a healthy sweet potato recipe full of antioxidant goodness (and without marshmallows), that is also Paleo and Whole30 compliant, read on for a dish you will want to make all year round…

 Sweet potatoes are loaded with beta-carotene, Vitamin A, and Vitamin C and full of yummy healthy nutrition.
 Why, oh why do we need to put marshmallows on top of them?
 It’s like putting gummy bears on top of your salad.